tbarker/5X-Crypto-Security-Guide/README.md

 	5. Set it to a 3/5 multisig.
 	6. Do whatever extra testing you need to feel confident.
 14. **Wipe the Guardian wallets from your Keystone.**
-15. You can now bag each of your backup plates in a tamper proof bag.
+15. You can now bag each of your backup plates in a tamper-proof bag.
 They'll have numbers on the seals, write them down somewhere.
 16. Put the backup plate for your **Day to Day** in your **Home Safe.**
-17. Attach your **Home** wallet, eg. the Ledger, to a desk using the chain, preferably out of sight in a **Desk Safe** of some sort.
+17. Attach your **Home** wallet, e.g., the Ledger, to a desk using the chain, preferably out of sight in a **Desk Safe** of some sort.
 18. Take your **Office** wallet, and the Android Tablet to your **Office** location and do similarly there.
-19. Gather up the **Office** and Home **backup** plates and take them to your Safety **Deposit Box.
-Make** sure they have your contingency plans for death or incapacity on file.
+19. Gather up the **Office** and Home **backup** plates and take them to your Safety **Deposit Box**.
+Make sure they have your contingency plans for death or incapacity on file.
 20. Deliver each of the **Guardian** backup plates to their respective **Guardians**.
 21. Collect the spare materials including the cheap phone and put them somewhere safe.